 Featured in each of these publications (Garden & Gun – The Year in Southern Restaurants: Biscuit Love, Southern Living – The South’s Best Breakfast Spots, Garden & Gun – The Art of the Beaten Biscuit), the Biscuit Love was truly AH-MAZING!
-Located in The Gulch, we knew we were in for treat when we saw the line gathering outside just to get in the door!
-I do not know about you but usually this is a GOOD sign of the things to come!
+Located in The Gulch, we knew we were in for a treat when we saw the line gathering outside just to get in the door!
+I do not know about you but usually, this is a GOOD sign of the things to come!
 We just had no idea just how good it was until we took our first bites.
 By the way, don’t let that line thing deter you.
-It moves relatively quick.
+It moves relatively quickly.

 I chose to have the EGG PLATE- 2 eggs scrambled well with cheese, biscuit, cheese grits (that were to die for IMO), jam, and bacon.
 My husband had the Biscuit and Gravy which was a buttermilk biscuit, local sausage gravy, and dressed kale.
 It was seriously so stinking good that you almost wished you had never had it–cause now I know what others aren’t giving me!

 Two of their popular items are the EAST NASTY-biscuit, fried boneless chicken thigh, aged cheddar and their BONUTS, delicious sugary delights of fried biscuit dough.
-We had every intention of going back to this place to try these things for ourselves, yes-it was/is that good, but did not make it.
+We had every intention of going back to this place to try these things for ourselves, yes it was/is that good, but did not make it.
 It will be one of my first stops next time for sure!

 What is great about this location is that there are two iconic Instagram photo opps in or near this place in The Gulch.
 First, inside the Biscuit Love is this cool Nashville sign that you may have seen from time to time floating out there on social media.
 Of course, I did not really post mine out there because I could not get a good angle on it.
 Nonetheless, it is in this restaurant that is only open from 7am to 3pm daily.